 - Unnatural patterns in user engagement metrics

-Machine learning systems continuously improve at identifying these patterns by analyzing known spam cases and legitimate listings.
+Machine learning systems keep getting better at spotting these patterns by studying known spam cases against legitimate listings.

 Myth: Using lots of keywords in your business description will improve your directory ranking.